adoptium/ci-jenkins-pipelines/README.md

-# Jenkins pipeline files for building OpenJDK
+# Jenkins pipeline files for building OpenJDK IGNORE

 AdoptOpenJDK makes use of these scripts to build binaries on the build farm at https://ci.adoptopenjdk.net